metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_object_store_v1_manifest.md

 - `interval` (String) Interval is the internal in second or minute for the health check to run like 60s for 60 seconds
 - `timeout` (String)

+<a id="nestedatt--spec--protocols"></a>
+### Nested Schema for `spec.protocols`

+Optional:

+- `s3` (Attributes) The spec for S3 (see [below for nested schema](#nestedatt--spec--protocols--s3))
+- `swift` (Attributes) The spec for Swift (see [below for nested schema](#nestedatt--spec--protocols--swift))

+<a id="nestedatt--spec--protocols--s3"></a>
+### Nested Schema for `spec.protocols.s3`

+Optional:

+- `auth_use_keystone` (Boolean) Whether to use Keystone for authentication.
+This option maps directly to the rgw_s3_auth_use_keystone option.
+Enabling it allows generating S3 credentials via an OpenStack API call, see the docs.
+If not given, the defaults of the corresponding RGW option apply.
+- `enabled` (Boolean) Whether to enable S3.
+This defaults to true (even if protocols.s3 is not present in the CRD).
+This maintains backwards compatibility – by default S3 is enabled.

+<a id="nestedatt--spec--protocols--swift"></a>
+### Nested Schema for `spec.protocols.swift`

+Optional:

+- `account_in_url` (Boolean) Whether or not the Swift account name should be included in the Swift API URL.
+If set to false (the default), then the Swift API will listen on a URL formed like http://host:port/<rgw_swift_url_prefix>/v1.
+If set to true, the Swift API URL will be http://host:port/<rgw_swift_url_prefix>/v1/AUTH_<account_name>.
+You must set this option to true (and update the Keystone service catalog) if you want radosgw to support publicly-readable containers and temporary URLs.
+- `url_prefix` (String) The URL prefix for the Swift API, to distinguish it from the S3 API endpoint.
+The default is swift, which makes the Swift API available at the URL http://host:port/swift/v1 (or http://host:port/swift/v1/AUTH_%(tenant_id)s if rgw swift account in url is enabled).
+- `versioning_enabled` (Boolean) Enables the Object Versioning of OpenStack Object Storage API.
+This allows clients to put the X-Versions-Location attribute on containers that should be versioned.